ansys/grantami-recordlists/README.rst

     pip install git+https://github.com/ansys/grantami-recordlists.git

-To install a local *development* version with Git and Poetry, use this code:
+To install a local *development* version with Git and uv, use this code:

 .. code::

     git clone https://github.com/ansys/grantami-recordlists
     cd grantami-recordlists
-    poetry install
+    uv sync

 The preceding code installs the package and allows you to modify it locally,